grimbough/grimbough.github.io/_posts/2020-04-21-biocstyle-updates.md

     - R Markdown
 header:
   teaser: /assets/images/BiocStyle.jpg
+excerpt: "Until recently **BiocStyle** didn't render particularly nicely on narrow screens.
+We detail some improvements."
 ---

 Until recently **BiocStyle** didn't render particularly nicely on narrow screens e.g. if you're reading a vignette on a phone screen.
 The left and right margins dominate and compress the main content to be almost unreadably narrow e.g.